Alexander Khizhnyak: Career

 After his graduation Khiznyak worked as a lawyer for Belgiproagropischeprom, a design institute in Minsk before working for the Belarusian State Research and Design Institute of Urban Planning.
 An Urban Planning specialist, Khimnyak worked on designing urban layouts for settlements in Russia, Venezuela, Kazakhstan, and Azerbaijan.

-In 2018 he was elected member of the Minsk City Council as a member of the Republican Party of Labour and Justice (RPTS) and was reelected in 2024.
+In 2018 he was elected member of the Minsk City Council on behalf of the Republican Party of Labour and Justice (RPTS) and was reelected in 2024.
 His policy positions while in the city council included working to lift western Sanctions, promoting education and family support, and preserving equality and Belarusian sovereignty.
 In 2022 Khiznyak was elected the leader of the RPTS and despite his continued rise in politics he has gone on record saying it was easier being an urban planner than a politician, and that he preferred designing cities.

 In November 2024 he submitted paperwork to stand for president of Belarus in the 2025 presidential election.